-- c.
+- a.
+Scope and Penalties.
+All registered and anticipated candidates are subject to the rules and regulations found in this section.
+Violations may be punishable by the issuance of demerits to candidates and/or parties. - b.
 Mitigating Factors and Warnings.
 The Election Court may find an individual or party guilty of a violation but assess fewer demerits than suggested, or no demerits, if it finds sufficient cause to do so due to the presence of mitigating factors.
 The issuance of zero demerits despite a finding of guilt is called a warning.
-The Election Court must state its reason(s) for issuing fewer demerits; this finding is separably reviewable de novo by the CSJ. - d.
+The Election Court must state its reason(s) for issuing fewer demerits; this finding is separably reviewable de novo by the CSJ. - c.
 Disqualification.
 Any registered or anticipated candidate accruing 5 or more total demerits for an election is automatically disqualified from that election.
-Any party which receives 10 or more demerits in concurrent elections, not counting those individually assessed to its candidates, is automatically disqualified from it along with all its registered and anticipated candidates.